canonical/rockcraft/docs/explanation/lifecycle-layer.rst

 (as part of the base Ubuntu system) and in the primed layer (pulled in by belonging to a package that is an indirect dependency of ``python3-minimal``).

-Starting from version ``1.1.0``, Rockcraft will "prune" those files in the prime directory that also exist, with the same contents, ownership and permissions, in the base layer.
+Starting from version ``1.1.0``, Rockcraft "prunes" those files in the prime directory that also exist, with the same contents, ownership and permissions, in the base layer.
 The end result is semantically the same, because the layers are "stacked" together when creating containers from the rock.
 This "pruning" can be